Rupt/paper-hunting-vampires/README.md

 ```

 # Extract truth-jet lhe data to h5
-We need to convert the lhe file
+For later use, we convert parts of the lhe file
 ([XML](http://harmful.cat-v.org/software/xml/)) to an efficient format.

 This script first converts it to padded four-momenta in an